 4. Tennessee: This will be a second consecutive top-five class for the Volunteers due in large part to having a lot of numbers.
 If the Volunteers don't take the next step on the field next season, however, the hot recruiting will start to decline.

 3. Georgia: The Bulldogs are working on a fifth straight top-10 class, and this one is closer to No. 1 than the previous four.
 The Bulldogs will never keep all of the Peach State's best at home, and they don't have to in order to compete for the national championship.

 2. Florida State: The Seminoles finished third a year ago and will get one spot closer to finishing with the top-ranked class in 2015.
 The toughest part for the Florida State staff is managing the numbers.

 The winner is ...

-1. Alabama will again be crowned the recruiting national champions after inking the top-rated class the last two years.
-In addition to those No. 1 classes, the Crimson Tide finished second in 2011 and 2009, and third in 2010 and 2008.
+1. Alabama: The Tide will once again have the top class after inking the No. 1 class the past three years despite very strong classes by Florida State and Georgia.
+In addition to those No. 1 classes, the Crimson Tide finished second in 2011 and 2009 and third in 2010 and 2008.